 Before moving forward with advanced laboratory services, such as genetic or chromosomal testing, we strongly recommend you verify whether or not these services are a covered benefit under your insurance plan since not all insurance companies pay for these services, even if you have maternity coverage.

 If you do not have insurance coverage, Camelback Women’s Health has an all-inclusive self-pay prenatal package for routine pregnancies.
 We can assist you with arranging a payment plan, if necessary.

 For questions about your account or help with understanding your benefits, please contact the Camelback Women’s Health’s billing department at 602.494.5050.

 Pregnancy due dates are calculated from the FIRST DAY of your last period + 280 days.
 Pregnancies are then represented by weeks from that point in time.

-A full term pregnancy is considered to be 40 weeks long.
+A full term pregnancy is considered to be 40 weeks long and has 3 trimesters.

 Your health team uses your due date to determine how far along you are in your pregnancy, when you need to be seen, when to order certain time sensitive blood tests, the appropriate timing of ultrasound exams, and any other services needed throughout the pregnancy.

 Prenatal tests are one of the many ways we determine the well-being of you and your growing baby.